Eduardo Cabra

-Eduardo currently holds a record for 28 awards and 44 Latin Grammy nominations, being the big winner in the 2011 ceremony with 9 awards.
+Eduardo currently holds a record for 28 awards and 44 Latin Grammy nominations, winning 9 awards in the 2011 ceremony.
 He also has special recognitions such as the ASCAP Vanguard Award for his contribution to the development of new genres in Latin America.
 As part of Calle 13, Eduardo collaborated with high-calibre artists such as Shakira, Tom Morello, Silvio Rodríguez and Rubén Blades, among others.
-Eduardo has produced such international artists as Bad Bunny, La Vida Bohème, Chambao, Gustavo Cordera and Jorge Drexler.
+Eduardo has worked as producer for such international artists as Bad Bunny, La Vida Bohème, Chambao, Gustavo Cordera and Jorge Drexler.

 Early life

-Visitante, was born in Santurce, San Juan, Puerto Rico.
+Visitante was born in Santurce, San Juan, in Puerto Rico.
 His father was also a musician.
 Visitante met his stepbrother, Residente, when they were both two years old, when Residente's mother married Visitante's father.
 The family developed strong ties to the Puerto Rican arts community; his stepmother, Flor Joglar de Gracia, was an actress in Teatro del Sesenta, a local acting troupe, while his father was still a musician at the time.
 His stepbrother asserts that he and his family lived a relatively comfortable lifestyle growing up, placing them in a group of Puerto Ricans who are "too poor to be rich and too rich to be poor".
 Although their parents later divorced, the stepbrothers remained close.

 When he was at the seventh grade, Visitante was once reprimanded and taken to the school principal's office for refusing to sing the American national anthem—he would later become a supporter of the Puerto Rican independence, just like Residente.

 Residente attended the Savannah College of Art and Design in Savannah, Georgia, where he obtained a master's degree in art, while Visitante continued refining his skills as a musician, directing bands Kampo Viejo and Bayanga.
 When Residente returned to Puerto Rico the band Calle 13 was almost immediately put together.